 Map File Browser

 Are you tired of manually turning crash addresses into symbols?
 Do you know how to read a MAP file?

-Manually looking up a crash address in a MAP file, performing the calculations to identify which segment + offset combination maps to which symbol, and then identifying the symbol that matches the crash address is slow, boring and error prone process.
+Manually looking up a crash address in a MAP file, performing the calculations to identify which segment + offset combination maps to which symbol, and then identifying the symbol that matches the crash address is a slow, boring and error prone process.

+Map File Browser